benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 local cleaning = false

--- All character-moving mods share this. local interactionBusy = false local interactionOwner = nil
+-- All mods that teleport the player share this. local interactionBusy = false local interactionOwner = nil